pricing & tiers

 • Managed vault: we store the ciphertext (which you encrypted in your browser) and the metadata you choose to attach.
 The vault layer never receives plaintext or passwords.

 • Agents Infrastructure: per-tenant key isolation, scoped audit log, the hosted runtime.
 Audit log captures call metadata against the tenant key, not plaintext.
-If you want zero-knowledge for an agent workflow, use the four local MCP tools instead of the seven hosted ones (documented at /agents).
+If you want zero-knowledge for an agent workflow, use the three local MCP tools instead of the seven hosted ones (documented at /agents).

 By design, not by policy.
 The split between zero-knowledge surfaces and hosted-convenience surfaces is part of the construction, not a billing wall.
+Full surface-by-surface table at /what-we-see.

 Do you store my encryption keys or passwords?

-No. Keys are derived from your passwords using scrypt and exist only in memory during the operation.
+No. Keys are derived from your passwords using Argon2id and exist only in memory during the operation.
 We store a one-way hash for API authentication.
 If you lose your password, we cannot recover your data.
 That's the point.

 What algorithm do you use?